jlynnedow/Language-Learning-Application/README.md

 Right now, ROML can only be run in the terminal by downloading it and typing<br />
 python Language.py<br />
-into the terminal.
-In the future, I hope to add a user interface that makes using ROML more convieniant
+into the terminal. <br />In the future, I hope to add a user interface that makes using ROML more convieniant